 The Result

-Douglas and its partner company successfully launched the generic isotretinoin drug in 2021, experiencing rapid sales growth.
-With the involvement of a third partnering company for sales and marketing efforts, the drug achieved a much larger market share than anticipated, leading to a doubling of the initial sales forecast.
-Dedicated resource planning meetings for the commercial and technical teams at Douglas ensured production could be scaled up quickly to meet market demand.
+Douglas and its partner successfully launched the generic isotretinoin drug in 2021, achieving rapid sales growth.
+With support of a third partner for sales and marketing, the product captured a larger-than-expected market share, doubling initial forecasts.